- Wanted to take a break before pursuing tertiary studies or have been thinking about a course but life got in the way

 Take the time to ask yourself, “What’s my dream career?
 What am I truly passionate about?”
 Do some research to help you understand what you want to be doing.
 Once you’ve figured that out, it’s all about which course fits best.
 You may already know the answer, but if not, don’t stress; our Course and Careers Advisors are here to help you.

 3. Understand the entry requirements and Recognition of Prior Learning for mature aged students

 At Torrens University, we support anyone who wants to pursue their passions.
 That’s why we feel strongly about giving you multiple pathway options – and even scholarships to help financially.
 This means you could apply and enter a course based on your work and life experience, confident your life’s journey counts in your favour.

 4. Apply or chat to a Course and Careers Advisor

 You’re pretty much set to go and apply for that course you’ve been eyeing off.
-And if you have any questions, contact one of our Course and Careers Advisors.
+And if you have any questions, contact one of our Future Student Advisors.
 They’re here to support you, making the process as easy and as possible.

 Life as a mature aged student